corrados/edrumulus/algorithm/README.md

 a later peak is used, the positional sensing based on the low-pass filtered signal does not yield good results.

 It has shown that the positional sensing metric must be adjusted if a rim shot is used.
-So, the rim shot detection information has to be used for the positional sensing, too.
+Therefore, the rim shot detection information has to be used for the positional sensing.

 ## Rim shot detection

 To detect a rim shot, a second piezo sensor is typically mounted at the casing of the pad.
-So, to support rim shot detection, we need a second input signal.
+To support rim shot detection, we need a second input signal.
 At this point I want to reference this [excellent description of piezo sensing](https://github.com/RyoKosaka/HelloDrum-arduino-Library/blob/master/docs/sensing.md) by [RyoKosaka](https://github.com/RyoKosaka).